-2021 2020 2019 Other (Income) Expense \$ (1,378) \$ (675) \$ (1,065)
+2021 2020 2019 Other (Income) Expense S (1.378) \$ (675) \$ (1.065)

-Other (income) expense increased due to the following:
+2021 compared with 2020 Other (income) expense increased due to the following:

-- · Prior year non-cash charges associated with the reduction in value of reimbursement receivables due from Garrett, - Higher pension income, and - · Gain on sale of the retail footwear business, - Partially offset by the recognition of an expense related to UOP matters and increased foreign exchange expense.
+- Prior year non-cash charges associated with the reduction in value of reimbursement receivables due from Garrett, - · Higher pension income, and - · Gain on sale of the retail footwear business, - Partially offset by the recognition of an expense related to UOP matters and increased foreign exchange expense.
 See Note 19 Commitments and Contingencies of Notes to the Consolidated Financial Statements for additional information on UOP Matters.